MouseSavers.com - Great deals on all things Disney!

 For those who want or need more space than you'll find in the typical hotel room that accommodates a family of four, there are options in three categories: Disney's resorts, non-Disney hotels located on Disney property, and off-site hotels.

-By the way, if you will have a large group (8 or more), you may want to read my reunion tips and the information about Grand Gatherings.
+By the way, if you will have a large group, you may want to read MouseSavers.com founder Mary Waring’s reunion tips.

 A family of 5 or larger can be surprisingly expensive to accommodate at a Walt Disney World resort, because Disney's hotels aren't geared toward large families!
 Ironic for a "family" destination, but true.